B-Amela/Group_Project_7/README.md

 -Our model’s accuracy score was 80% meaning the model was able to correctly classify data it was not trained on 80% of the time.
 -The precision, meaning how reliable a positive or negative a popularity classification is, was 77% and 84% respectively.
 This mean if a song is predicted to be popular, it is true 77% of the time.
+-Shown by the F1 score this model is better at predicting popular songs than not popular songs (80%).
+We are basing our results off of this metric since this score balances the concerns of both precision and recall into one.
+Maximizing precision will minimize the number false positives, whereas maximizing the recall will minimize the number of false negatives

 ## Dashboard